MarioDudjak/MultilayerOnionArchitecture/README.md

 Structure:

 Multilayer onion architecture implemented with DI,IoC and various Design Patterns.
-On top of architecture (UI) is ASP.NET WebAPI project which is actually Angular2 application.
+On top of architecture is ASP.NET WebAPI project and the client technology is Angular2/4 application.

 Technologies and tools:
 C#, ASP.NET